• Skip to main content

 What is the Difference Between Functional Medicine and Conventional Medicine?

-Functional medicine differs somewhat from a conventional medicine standard of practice.
-People who are ill look to medical providers to help them to get better and cure whatever is wrong with them.
-A patient’s quality of life can be severely affected when they experience either physical or mental health issues.
+Functional medicine differs somewhat from the conventional standard of practice.
+When people are unwell, they look to medical providers to help them feel better and address what is wrong.
+A person’s quality of life can be deeply affected when they experience physical or mental health issues.

-In a conventional model of medicine, doctors are trained to treat illnesses and injuries by things like prescribing medication or performing surgery.
-Conventional medicine is important since it’s necessary in many cases to manage disease, illness, or injury.
-MeRT® treatment is a conventional medicine approach to treat brain dysregulation regardless of cause however, because there are other things that can contribute to the way the brain functions, it’s also a good idea to evaluate other factors that can influence brain health.
+In a conventional model of medicine, doctors are trained to treat illnesses and injuries through approaches such as prescribing medication or performing surgery.
+Conventional medicine is essential for managing disease, illness, and injury.
+MeRT is a conventional medicine approach used to treat brain dysregulation regardless of its cause.
+Because other factors can also shape how the brain functions, it can be worthwhile to evaluate those as well.

-A functional medicine approach can also use medications as needed, but its philosophy is more about looking at the root causes of disease and chronic illness and looking for other underlying issues that may be contributing to unhealthy conditions.
+A functional medicine approach may also use medications when needed, but its philosophy centers on identifying the root causes of disease and chronic illness, and looking for underlying issues that may be contributing to a person’s condition.
+This kind of evaluation is performed by a functional medicine provider, not at our clinic — and Dr. Miller will refer you when he believes it could help.

 functional medicine and brain health

-The Brain Treatment Center in Dallas utilizes MeRT, which is a non-invasive and non-pharmaceutical treatment for several conditions including:
+The Brain Treatment Center in Dallas utilizes MeRT, a non-invasive and non-pharmaceutical treatment for several conditions, including:

 • Depression